NTUEE-ESLab/2019-SmartCushion/README.md

 https://www.youtube.com/watch?v=AC_ZPusRJfo&feature=share
 ##
 ## Abstract
-We use DISCO-L475VG-IOT01A to develope a portable device that can be put in cushion and record our sitting posture.
+We use DISCO-L475VG-IOT01A to develop a portable device that can be put in a cushion and record our sitting posture.
 We use 3 FSR sensors connected to L475VG to record the pressure while we sit on the chair.
 L475VG will calculate the data, analysizing user's current sitting posture.
-We devide sitting posture into several type : 1. empty, 2. sit well, 3. tilt left/right, 4. sitting too long, 5, moving.
+We divide sitting posture into several types : 1. empty, 2. sit well, 3. tilt left/right, 4. sitting too long, 5, moving.
 L475VG uses socket to communicate with PC.
 L475VG serves as socket client, while PC serves as socket server.
-It will send raw data and current state of user to PC.
-In PC side, we develope a desktop application to show the data and send warning message to user while they are in bad posture.
+It will send raw data and the current state of the user to PC.
+In PC side, we develope a desktop application to show the data and send a warning message to the user while they are in bad posture.

 ## Content